Numerical analysis of grasshopper escapement: Appendix A

 where $\gamma$ is a damping constant.
+The drag force proportional to the velocity is a good approximation of the laminar drag \cite{Bolster}, provided that the velocity variation is small; in general, the drag coefficient reduces with Reynolds number, which is proportional to the velocity.
+Precise determination of drag forces can be achieved with fluid dynamics simulations \cite{Mongelli}.
 To choose the appropriate time step, a series of simulations has been performed (Fig. \ref{fig:a1}) and the difference between calculated circular error and the exact (within floating point arithmetic accuracy) value obtained with arithmetic-geometric mean \cite{Carwalhaes} has been investigated.
 Additionally, one- and two- term expansion of Eq. (\ref{eq:circ}) has been added.

-Interestingly, even one term expansion provides a good approximation of the circular error, with a difference of under 6 seconds/year (relative error $\sim 10^{-7}$) at $\alpha=5$ deg.
+Interestingly, even one term expansion provides a good approximation of the circular error, with a difference of under 6 seconds/year (relative error $\sim 10^{-7}$) at $\alpha=5$ degrees.
 Numerical simulation spanning 2000 seconds, with a time step of 100 $\mu$s ($N=2\cdot 10^7$ steps in total) provides comparable accuracy when the period is averaged over the whole simulation time ($\sim 1000$ periods).
 By reducing the time step to 10 $\mu$s, for the same simulation time $N=2\cdot 10^8$ one obtains an error roughly 10 times smaller.
 However, the computation time, which is proportional to $N$, is increased by a factor of 10.
 Further reduction of time step to $\Delta t=1\mu$s provides only a modest increase of accuracy.
 Therefore, the $\Delta t=10\mu$s is selected.

 In the simulations where a steady state has to be reached, considerable time on the order of hours is often needed for the amplitude to stabilize fully.
 In order to speed up such computations, a dynamic time step is used.
 The initial phase where the pendulum quickly increases its amplitude is simulated with $\Delta t =1$ ms. As the step number $n$ increases, the time step is reduced exponentially to its final value of $\Delta t=10\mu$s.
 By doing so, one can dramatically increase the total simulation time while preserving the small time step for the stationary regime where the changes of amplitude and period are very small and require additional accuracy.
 This method is used in all calculations regarding chronometer and grasshopper escapement, with $N=2\cdot 10^7$ steps and total time $t \approx 6000$ s.
 The steady-state period is an average of the last 100 values.